Jack-Anstey/Spotify-Scraper/README.md

 # Spotify Scraper

-This program takes an input of songs and artists and returns tons of interesting statistics about them, including the number of streams the song has on Spotify and its lyrics.
+This program takes an input of songs and artists and returns tons of interesting statistics about them and its lyrics.

 ## How This Works